wymp/ts-accounts-module/README.md

 accounts management system, including concepts of users, organizations, clients (api keys), and login sessions.**

-Module functionality depends on an Io abstraction interface so that you may store objects in whatever way you wish.
-The module additionally provides a ready-made database schema and Io implementation that should work out of the box.
+Module functionality depends on an I/O abstraction interface so that you may store objects in whatever way you wish.
+The module additionally provides a ready-made database schema and corresponding I/O implementation that should work out of the box.

 It also depends on a Lib interface with an accompanying implementation that was constructed to allow dependents to extend it (or façade it) to provide variations on its functionality.
 In the event that